 Let’s look into how to decipher all these jargon.

 One of the first things we would look out for when buying a new product would be the product shelf life.
 Nobody would enjoy buying a product, only to realise it has expired or is close to expiring.
 Chemicals in products like skincare or cosmetics undergo changes over time and could result in skin issues when past their expiry dates.

 What the digits and letters mean

 To show a product’s shelf life, many companies tend to utilise logos or simple and short sentences rather than a lengthy explanation.
-Some common ways to explain a product shelf are as follow.
+Some common ways to explain a product shelf life are as follow.

 Period after opening (PAO)

 An open jar symbol indicates the shelf life of a product after it has been opened.

 A letter “M” within the open jar, along with a number, for example, “12M”, means the product will stay good for 12 months after opening.